axelpale/nudged/README.md

 ## Introduction

 In general, you can apply Nudged in any situation where you want to capture a 2D transformation based on a movement of any number of control points.
-See the image below for the available transformations Nudged can estimate.
+You have a set of points, and they move from some source coordinates to some target coordinates.
+You want to capture the movement pattern between the source and the target as a 2D transformation.
+You may want to capture the pattern in order to apply it to something else, such as a photo or some other object.
+See the image below for the available transformations Nudged can estimate, illustrated with two control points and a photo.

 <img src="doc/transformation-types.jpg" alt="Types of transformation estimators"/><br>
 _**Image**: Available transformation estimators.
 Each estimator has an abbreviated name, for example 'SR', according to the free parameters to estimate.
 The black-white dots and connecting arrows represent movement of two control points.
 Given the control points, Nudged estimates a transformation.
 The pairs of photos represent the effect of the resulting transformation.
 For easy visual comparison, the control points and the initial image positions are kept the same for each estimator._